MicroGrid-FRT/MicroGrid/README.md

 - /hardware      - PCB and CAD files
 - /assets        - Images, diagrams, branding

 ## Current Status

 Early architecture and simulation phase.

+### Versions

+**Mark 1 (Mk.
+1)** is the primary robot version.
+**Revisions (Rev. A, Rev. B, etc.)** are assigned to hardware and mechanical design changes.
+**Software versions (v.
+1, v.
+2, etc.)** are assigned to programs and controllers.

+### Simulation

+The Mk.
+1 Rev. A robot is considered suitable as the baseline platform for future development.
+Controller v.
+1 provides manual control functionality.
+Steering remains challenging, and precise positioning is currently difficult to achieve.

 ## Team